athif-work/aboutMe/README.md

 ## Professional Experience
 ### Co-Founder of Prospello
 Prospello is a startup focused on providing IT and business solutions.
-As a co-founder, I've worn many hats to establish the brand.
-Along the journey, I've developed great relations with customers, learned how businesses operate, and mainly how to NOT run a startup.
+As a Co-founder, I've worn many hats to establish the brand.
+Along the journey, I've developed great relations with customers, learned how businesses operate, and mainly how to NOT run a startup 😁.

 ## How to Reach Me